-By redeveloping this distressed property and providing a residential component in this significant commercial, office and hospital core area, there is strong potential for future success and growth of those industries.
-The future residents will be able to walk and bike to shop and dine at the adjacent and nearby commercial centers.
+By providing a significant residential density into the commercial, office and hospital core area, there is strong potential for future growth of those industries.
+The future residents will be able to walk and bike to shop and dine at the adjacent and nearby medical and commercial centers.
 The future residents will provide for customers to the medical office and other related industries in the area.
 The future residential building will provide for another residential housing alternative not presently offered in this area for the surrounding businesses and hospital and health care core.
 The provision of housing alternatives so close to all of these non-residential uses will allow for increased customer traffic and increase the potential for employees to live in close proximity of their workplace.
-Just as Downtown Scottsdale is thriving with the number of residential projects supporting that area of the city, the same interaction and success will occur by providing a similar mixture of residential and non-residential uses in this area.
-The blending of uses as proposed serves the City's economic interests in reducing the in-migration of employees from other communities and providing for an alternative housing option in the central portion of the City.
+Just as Downtown Scottsdale is thriving with the number of residential projects supporting that area of the city, the same interaction and success will occur by providing a similar mixture of residential and non-residential uses.
+The blending of uses as proposed serves the City's economic interests in reducing the in-migration of employees from other communities and providing for an affordable housing option in the central portion of the City.